 The most common reason for missing a flight was a previous plane delay.
 In second place was a long deplane on the previous flight.
 However, even those who preferred to keep their layovers over two hours were most at risk of experiencing other mishaps with missed connections like early departures, changing gates, sitting in the back of a plane, or switching airlines.

 Flying internationally for some can cause anxiety over passing through customs, dealing with security personnel, communicating in foreign languages, missing a flight, and getting lost in an airport.
 Again, those who preferred longer layovers were more likely to miss flights due to getting lost, at a nearly 18 percent occurrence.
 By contrast, only 9 percent of those who liked scheduling less than one hour between flights missed flights for that reason.

 When it comes to making connections, a little advanced planning and preparation can go a long way.
 However, even the most organized among us still may have to dash through the airport tripping over luggage while the gate attendant calls your name over the intercom.
 Keep reading to find out the airports you might actually want to take your time exploring on your next layover.

 Looking Forward to the Layover

-South Korea’s Incheon International Airport came in second, with 73 percent of travelers mostly or greatly enjoying their layover.
+South Korea’s Incheon International Airport came in second, with 73 percent of travellers mostly or greatly enjoying their layover.
 In 2018, this Asian hub added a stunning new terminal to welcome athletes and spectators to the Pyeongchang Olympics, complete with high-efficiency security screening technologies and breathtaking art installations.

-The world’s third busiest airport for international travelers also ranked in the top 15 airports for layovers.
+The world’s third busiest airport for international travellers also ranked in the top 15 airports for layovers.
 Dubai International Airport served just over 88 million people in 2017, a 5.5 percent increase from 2016.